linq2db/linq2db/NuGet/readme.T4.txt

+IMPORTANT: We removed dependencies on `linq2db` and any data provider packages.
+If you need to use it, please add it manually.

 Follow the next steps to create a data model from your existing database:

 1. Create new *.tt file (e.g. MyDatabase.tt) in the folder where you would like to generate your data model.
 For example: